Azure/reliable-web-app-pattern-dotnet/slo-and-cost.md

 # Resulting service level and cost

-Relecloud's solution has a 99.98% availability SLO and has a minimum estimated cost of $2,039.60 per month when deployed to the East US and West US 2 Azure regions.
+Relecloud's solution has a 99.98% availability SLO and has an estimated cost between $2,000 and $3,000 per month when deployed to the East US and West US 2 Azure regions.

 ## Service Level Objective